samwell-ho/openpgp-ca/README.md

 # OpenPGP CA

-OpenPGP CA (certificate authority) is a tool for managing OpenPGP keys within groups.
+OpenPGP CA (certificate authority) is a tool for managing OpenPGP keys within groups or organizations.

-Imagine this:  Alice is the technical expert in her group.
+Imagine this:  Carol is the technical expert in her group.
 The need for protecting the group's communication has come up and they are thinking about how to improve this.
-Alice knows about OpenPGP.
+Carol knows about OpenPGP.
 In fact, she's not only used OpenPGP herself, she's helped out at a few crypto parties.
 So, she knows: normal users, even those who are worried about their security, have a very hard time using OpenPGP securely; there are too many details for normal users to worry about.

 This is where OpenPGP CA helps.
-The members of Alice's group trust her.
+The members of Carol's group trust her.
 She is already their sys admin.
-So, it is sensible that Alice acts as a kind of certificate authority (CA) for her group.
-This is exactly what OpenPGP CA helps Alice do.
-Using OpenPGP CA, only Alice has to verify fingerprints.
+So, it is sensible that Carol acts as a kind of certificate authority (CA) for her group.
+This is exactly what OpenPGP CA helps Carol do.
+Using OpenPGP CA, only Carol has to verify fingerprints.
 Then, her users just need to be taught to recognize whether a message has been authenticated, and how to make sure encryption is enabled.
-This significantly lowers the threshold to using OpenPGP correctly, which gives Alice and her collegues a real chance of communicating securely.
+This significantly lowers the threshold to using OpenPGP correctly, which gives Carol and her collegues a real chance of communicating securely.